 When KPIs are tied to rewards, it can easily have unforeseen implications, which is why it is harmful in business.
 By measuring KPIs the right way, managers can see how they are doing against their goals and where they stand against the competition.
 However, if incentives are tied to KPIs, they cease to serve as a guide and become a goal that employees must meet to earn a bonus.
 People can then get inventive with altering information or their behavior to guarantee they get the reward.

 When working with top executives, they get energized by discussions of strategies and the broad perspective.
 Those focused on numbers may be interested in developing unique KPIs; however, most company directors are unwilling to participate.
-Directors focus on the strategy but assign the task of meeting the correct KPIs to others.
+Directors focus on the market go to strategy but assign the task of meeting the correct KPIs to others.

 The fact is, this is a miscalculation.
 Furthermore, top officials would not experience a sense of possession over what is generated during the KPI decision-making approach.
 Moreover, if the employees do not own the KPIs, they will not be used.
 The senior management must deliberate on KPIs and interact with the challenges they are trying to solve before signing out the KPIs they have selected.
 As a result, the link connecting the strategic plan, KPIs, and the queries that KPIs will solve is made clear.

-It is also typical for KPIs to be misused because no one at your company analyzes the data to derive company clues.
+It is also typical for marketing KPIs to be misused because no one at your company analyzes the data to derive company clues.
 No one has looked at how the data is correlated with company standards or how it has evolved through time and all it would signify for the company.

 Miscommunication between those making decisions together with those reporting on their findings is to blame.
 Analyses are frequently carried out at a lesser rank of the organization before being reported to the highest rank.
 As a result, everyone at the bottom of the food chain may not be aware of the significance of such data; they may only be relaying it.
 It is also possible that executives in power are not familiar with how the data is displayed since they assigned responsibility for creating the KPIs to others.
 To make sense of the data, anyone with the appropriate authority must examine it.